tupl-tufts/rdl/README.md

 * included versus extended modules, e.g., Kernel is included in
 +  Object, so its class methods become Object's instance methods.

+* Better story for different types for different Ruby versions.